unicode-org/message-format-wg/spec/registry.md

 It represents an implementation of a custom function available to translation at runtime.
 A function defines a human-readable _description_ of its behavior and one or more machine-readable _signatures_ of how to call it.
-Named `<pattern>` elements can optionally define regex validation rules for input, optional values, and variant keys.
+Named `<pattern>` elements can optionally define regex validation rules for input, option values, and variant keys.

 The `<signature>` element defines one particular signature of the custom function, i.e. the set of arguments and named options that can be used together in a single call to the function.